CyVerse-learning-materials/2021-neon-aop-workshop/agenda.rst

 Agenda
 ------

-We will attempt to cover each of these Content pages during the workshop.
+We will cover the CyVerse Discovery Environment and Jupyter sections of the workshop.
+We will not be covering RStudio materials, or Git during the one day in-person event.

-As we run out of time for each section, you may need to complete the material self-paced as homework after the in-person sessions end each day.
+As we run out of time for each section, you can go back and complete the material as self-paced after the in-person time together.

 ..
 	#### Comment: short text description goes here ####